I have always been fascinated with building things

 My first real experiences with woodworking were with my dad; a skilled carpenter whose career was in the design and engineering field; who did odd jobs of remodeling and furniture making on the side.
 He even built the house I grew up in and some furniture my parents still use today.
 Working with him on some of the projects is where I learned about basic carpentry skills and found a passion.

 Years after high school, I found myself working as an operations manager of a retail store for a national woodworking tool chain.
-When that business closed, I ended up working for myself as a web/graphic designer (which I still do today at designable.co) but kept amassing tools and dabbling in woodworking projects.
+When that business closed I ended up starting a web/graphic design company (which I still do today at designable.co), but kept amassing tools and dabbling in woodworking projects.

-Today, I split my time as a web/graphic designer and a woodworker/maker.
+Today, I split my time mostly as a woodworker/maker with occasional web/graphic design projects for recurring clients.
 I build commissioned pieces as well as an inventory of items for sale in my Etsy store, local retail, and craft shows.

 woodworker, designer, and content creator